Yueran016/Yueran_Cao_final/README.md

 2. **Run the Makefile**:
    - Navigate to the project directory in your terminal and run the Makefile:
      ```sh
-     make
+     make docker-run
      ```

-   This will execute the following steps:
-   - Run `code/01_tabular_analysis.R` to generate the summary table and save it as `output/table_one.rds`.
-   - Run `code/02_figure_generate.R` to create the figure and save it as `output/figure_one.rds`.
-   - Run `code/03_render_report.R` to render the R Markdown file and generate the final report `report.html`.

 3. **View the Final Report**:
-   - After running the Makefile, open `report.html` to view the final report.
+   - After running the Makefile, open `report/report.html` to view the final report.

 # Final Project --Docker